nolauren/teaching/1960samerica.md

 Office Hours:  TBD | Website: TBD | Writing Center Consultant: Eliza Worcester

 <span>**Course Description:**</span>
+This seminar offers an introduction to how social movements are shaped by and (re)shape media.

+- How we represent and document social upheaval?

+- How do we use media to advance social change?

+The course will focus on the relation between activism and media in the the 1960s.

 The course will focus on the relation between activism and media in the 1960s.